 - Open-Ended Accounts: An account with a revolving balance you can repay and then borrow again is open-ended.
 Credit cards, in-store credit, and lines of credit are all examples of open-ended accounts.
 If you can only borrow the money on time, it is not an open-ended account.

 Statutes of Limitations for Each State

-Each state has its own statute of limitations on debt, which is the amount of time the court will force you to pay a debt.
-The statute of limitations varies depending on the type of debt you have such as credit card debt or a loan.
+Each state has its own statute of limitations on debt, and they vary depending on the type of debt you have.
 Usually, it is between three and six years, but it can be as high as 10 or 15 years in some states.
 Before you respond to a debt collection, find out the debt statute of limitations for your state.